turingschool/front-end-curriculum/projects/capstone.md

 ### End-of-Project Demos

-Thursday morning of week 6 your team will demo your application to the class and instructors (the application should be demo’d using production).
+Thursday morning of week 6 your team will demo your application to the class and instructors (the application should be demo'd using _production_).
 It will be a great preparation for demo night so you can nail your demos!

-Demo Expectations:
+_Demo Expectations:_
 1. Live demo your application in production (Have a recording as a back-up)
-2. Include the problem you are trying to solve and how your application does that
+1. Include the problem you are trying to solve and how your application does that
-3. Include the challenges on the Frontend and Backend and solutions to those challenges
+1. Include the challenges on the Frontend and Backend and solutions to those challenges
-4. Have your application up and ready to go when you start.
+1. Have your application up and ready to go when you start.
 Other windows should be closed, be logged in(if applicable), etc.
-5. Be proud of your applications!
-You’ve spent a lot of time and hard work on this, now is your chance to show it off.
+1. Be proud of your applications!
+You've spent a lot of time and hard work on this, now is your chance to show it off.
 Your demo should really showcase that hardwork and accomplishments.

 We recommend that you have a quick 30 sec - 1 min statement about what your app is and then jump straight into your demo.
 After the demo is complete, you can go in more depth and talk about the other points.